Molokai with Kids: Hawaii's Untouched Family Adventure

 Should You Bring Kids to Molokai?

-If you want a Hawaiian vacation that looks like the brochure, go to Maui or Oahu.
-If you want a Hawaiian vacation where your kids learn what aloha actually means, where the days are long, the wifi is spotty, and the people who serve you breakfast might also coach the local rugby team, Molokai is the trip.
+If you want a Hawaii vacation that looks like the brochure, go to Maui or Oahu.
+If you want a Hawaii vacation where your kids learn what aloha actually means, where the days are long, the wifi is spotty, and the auntie who serves you breakfast might also coach the local canoe team, Molokai is the trip.
 Three nights is a real taste.
 Five nights is enough to actually exhale.
-We have never come home from Molokai feeling like we got too much vacation.
+We've never come home from Molokai feeling like we got too much vacation.
 We come home rebuilt.

 Recommended Products